cyneuro/Modeling-Environment-Setup/README.md

-# Modeling-Environment-
+# Modeling-Environment-Setup
-## This is a list of commands that should be ran in order to set up the environment
+## This is a list of commands that should be ran in order to set up a conda environment

 ### First download miniconda
 ```